John Corcoran (logician): Education and career

 1964 and at the University of California Berkeley in 1965.
 His dissertation topic was Generative Structure of Two-valued Logics.

-Corcoran's first logic teacher was Albert Hammond.
+Corcoran's first logic teacher was Albert L Hammond.
 Corcoran studied Plato and Aristotle with Ludwig Edelstein.
 His next two logic teachers were Joseph Ullian and Richard Wiebe.
 Corcoran's dissertation supervisor was Robert McNaughton.
 At Yeshiva University in New York City Corcoran studied with Raymond Smullyan and Martin Davis.
 Corcoran's first tenure-track position was at the University of Pennsylvania, where his dissertation supervisor was a Professor of Computer and Information Science.

-Regular academic or research appointments

-He was Professor of Philosophy, University at Buffalo (SUNY) since 1973; Associate Professor of Philosophy, University at Buffalo between 1970–1973;